Loading NuWatt Energy...

 CT has unique advantages for EV owners going solar.

 The CHEAPR program covers both EV purchase rebates (up to $7,500 for BEVs) and charger installation ($500).
-Stack the charger rebate with 30C for a $0 net charger while also reducing your EV purchase price.
+Use the $500 charger rebate to lower your Level 2 charger cost while also reducing your EV purchase price.

 CT Green Bank's Smart-E Loan offers 0.99% APR financing for solar + EV charger bundles, up to $50,000.
 This is among the lowest rates in the country for clean energy financing.
 Program runs through March 31, 2026.